-The possibilities of SRCL were revealed to a greater extent during the ME-1209 experiments.
-For these experiments, the MICOS rotation table was used in combination with the Dalsa camera which allowed really fast scans to be carried out (about 40 sec for 600 projections or total time of approx 5 minutes for
+The capabilities of SRCL were revealed to a greater extent during the ME-1209 experiments.
+For these experiments, the MICOS rotation table was used in combination with the Dalsa camera (despite the smaller field of view) which allowed really fast scans to be carried out (about 40 sec for 600 projections or total time of approx 5 minutes for a scan of 1800 projections).
+The manual sample translations were replaced by a lockable (also manual) goniometer head in order to eliminate play.